-Level I Prerequisites: Basic skills testing not required O lecture, O lab, O clinical, 30 other, 30 total contact hours
+Level I Prerequisites: No Basic Skills prerequisite O lecture, O lab, O clinical, 30 other, 30 total contact hours

 This course introduces the basic movements used in American boogie, jazz, Dixieland, modern and Latin dance.
 The focus of the class is to identify these movements and relate them to their ancestral African and African/American dance heritage.